-- All girls will perform, listen, review and evaluate music across a range of historical genres, styles and traditions, including the works of the great composers and musicians.
+- All students to perform, listen, review and evaluate music across a range of historical genres, styles and traditions, including the works of the great composers and musicians.

-- All girls will develop music technology skills helping to explore creative intent and emotion.
+- All students to develop music technology skills helping to explore creative intent and emotion.

 - Learn to sing and to use voices, to create and compose music on their own and with others, have the opportunity to learn a musical instrument, use technology appropriately and have the opportunity to progress to the next level of musical excellence

 - Understand and explore how music is created, produced and communicated, including through the inter-related dimensions: pitch, duration, dynamics, tempo, timbre, texture, structure and appropriate musical notations.